mak8427/mak8427/README.md

 Hi i'm <b>Davide</b> also known with the nickname Mak, I'm a <b>student of economics</b> who likes to apply the concepts he learns in the university course here in Github!
   I usually code in <b>Python for Machine and Deep learning</b> purposes but for that you need to visit <a href="https://www.kaggle.com/davidemattioli">My kaggle</a>
 </p>
-Feel free to look up some of my repo!:smile:
+Feel free to check out some of my repo!:smile: